 - Existing spaces and designs can serve multiple purposes.
 Roadways and planter boxes can permit infiltration

-- With more pieces of infrastructure to maintain, low to no maintenance solutions are preferred
+- Low to no maintenance solutions are preferred

 - Avoiding channeling water—more, smaller structures keeps velocity and volumes down.
 Stormwater pipe networks can get expensive.